SabrineCherif/TrelloChallenge/README.md

 cd TrelloChallenge
 ```

-And now you can run the demo tests using the command below:
+And now you can run the tests using the command below:

 ```bash
 mvnw clean test